clinics

 Children / youth / pre-adults:

 • Social Thinking: Developed primarily by SLPs, with collaborated material by psychologists widely used in BC.
-People have been brought up from California by ACT for workshops on a regular basis for many years.
+Workshops are available on a regular basis.
 Appropriate for ages 4 to adulthood, lots of free articles/resources as well as some that can be bought.
-Works with kids with/without ASD, and all aspects of social thinking, perspectives, sharing, theory of mind, etc.
+Works with kids with/without ASD.

 • Stuart Shanker - MEHRIT: A website regarding self regulation - has a variety of free resources for parents and teachers.